YunoHost-Apps/nextcloud_ynh/README.md

 In addition to Nextcloud core features, the following are made available with this package:

- * Integrate with YunoHost users and SSO - i.e. logout button
+ * Integrate with YunoHost users and SSO - i.e logout button
  * Allow one user to be the administrator (set at the installation)
  * Allow multiple instances of this application
  * Optionally access the user home folder from Nextcloud files (set at the installation, the sharing is enabled by default)
- * Serve `/.well-known` paths for CalDAV and CardDAV on the domain only if it's not already served - i.e. by Baïkal
+ * Serve `/.well-known` paths for CalDAV and CardDAV on the domain only if it's not already served - i.e by Baïkal

 #### Multi-users support